elastic/elasticsearch-dsl-py/docs/configuration.rst

 used every time an API call is made without explicitly passing in other connection.

+When using ``elasticsearch_dsl`` it is highly recommended to use the attached serializer (``elasticsearch_dsl.serializer.serializer``) that will make sure your objects are correctly serialized into json every time.
+The ``create_connection`` method that is described here (and that ``configure`` method uses under the hood) will do that automatically for you, unless you explicitly specify your own serializer.

 .. note::

     Unless you want to access multiple clusters from your application it is